Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Do you make a connection between WHEN your ideal clients are more likely to buy, and when you promote your work?
 Your marketing can be much much more effective if you promote yourself at the right time of the year and connect with the potential motivation of your ideal clients!

-The more you know who your clients are, what their wardrobe and hallway look like, the easier it is to identify where they buy.
+The more you know who your clients are, the easier it is to identify where they buy.

 What are the shops, department stores and boutiques they go to?
-Which craft fairs or trade events (in case of professional buyers) do they go to?
+Which craft fairs or trade events (professional buyers) do they go to?
 Do they go to flea markets in France or check out hidden boutiques in the countryside?
-Do they use online places such as Etsy, NotOnTheHighStreet or have they found out about Trouva yet?
+Do they use online platforms such as Etsy, NotOnTheHighStreet or Trouva?

 GET INTO ACTION:

-Start following these places on social media, get invited to private views, get their newsletters.
+Start following these places on social media, get invited to private views, and subscribe to their newsletters.

 Start engaging with the potential places that you might want to show and sell your products and services too.